Garrett-Tobin/CSC325ClassProject/user_personas/developer.md

-## 👨‍💻 Developer Persona: Alex Carter
+## 🌟 Developer Persona: Luke Skywalker

 ### 🏷️ Role
-Full-Stack Developer
+Front-End Developer

 ### 📊 Demographics
-- **Age**: 28
+- **Age**: 23
 - **Gender**: Male
-- **Location**: San Francisco, CA
+- **Location**: Tatooine
-- **Experience Level**: 5 years in software development
+- **Experience Level**: Recent Computer Science Graduate & Self-Taught Coder

 ### 🎯 Goals and Motivations
-- Build efficient, scalable, and maintainable applications.
+- Build a **stellar** personal portfolio to showcase coding skills and past projects.
-- Follow best practices for clean code and software architecture.
+- Demonstrate problem-solving abilities, creativity, and technical acumen.
-- Continuously learn and adopt new technologies.
+- Attract potential employers and mentors.
-- Ensure a seamless user experience through effective UI/UX implementation.
+- Ensure the portfolio is **user-friendly, modern, and responsive** across all devices.

 ### ⚡ Challenges and Pain Points
-- Managing technical debt while implementing new features.
-- Keeping up with rapidly evolving frameworks and tools.
+- Finding the **balance** (between design and functionality).
-- Debugging complex issues across front-end and back-end layers.
+- Debugging complex issues.
+- Standing out in a galaxy full of developers.
-- Ensuring cross-browser compatibility and mobile responsiveness.
+- Ensuring seamless navigation and accessibility for all users.
+- Deploying the portfolio with **galactic-level** performance optimization.

 ### 📖 Scenario
-Alex is working on implementing a new feature for the portfolio website that dynamically showcases projects.
-He refers to the **user_personas** directory to understand how different users, like recruiters and potential collaborators, interact with the project showcase.

-By leveraging these personas, Alex refines the **filtering and sorting options** to align with user expectations.
-He also optimizes performance based on common user behaviors, ensuring the site remains **fast and responsive** across devices.

-Before pushing his changes, he writes unit tests and runs a cross-browser test to ensure consistency, all while keeping in mind the user personas that shape the software's usability.
+Luke is currently **refining the user interface** of his portfolio, ensuring smooth navigation and responsiveness across devices.
+He is implementing **interactive project showcases** that dynamically update based on user interactions.
+To optimize performance, he is working on **lazy loading images and reducing JavaScript bundle size**.
+Additionally, Luke is fine-tuning the **call-to-action features**, making it easier for potential employers to reach out—without needing to send a hologram.